anna-filou/anna-filou.github.io/_posts/2026-01-05-how-websites.md

 ## My unusual approach

-I hand code websites using [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) and a bit of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), when interactivity is needed.
+I hand code websites using [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) and a bit of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

+If you're new to this, just know that HTML is a file type and websites are just folders with files that are linked to each other.
+You know how you open `.docx` files using Word?
+Well, you open `.html` files using a web browser like Chrome!

+CSS is another file with information on how to style the content in the HTML, and JavaScript is a programming language to make websites **do** things (without it, they're mostly static.)

 I use [Jekyll](https://jekyllrb.com/), a Static Site Generator (SSG), to 'sandwich' together ("bundle") parts of my code (e.g. navigation bar, footer, etc.) into a full website.
 Jekyll, like [other SSGs](https://jamstack.org/generators/), runs on my computer and I control it via terminal commands.